$G_2'$-Slodowy Slices I: Geometric Structures: Introduction

-This construction is guided by \cite{Dav25}, where this procedure is studied for maps $f:\tilde{\Sigma}\rightarrow \X$ that not necessarily harmonic, but instead \emph{nearly geodesic}, and the pencil $\mathcal{P}_x$ is chosen to be the tangent pencil, namely $\mathcal{P}_x=df(\T_x\tilde{\Sigma})$.
-In the present case, we \emph{do not} use the tangent pencil, but instead modify it in Lie-theoretic fashion that happens to also be very explicit.
-Indeed, the pencil $\mathcal{P}$ is conveniently described in terms of an auxiliary $\rho$-equivariant map, namely a $J$-holomorphic curve $\nu:\tilde{\Sigma} \rightarrow \quadric$ to the almost-complex pseudosphere $\quadric$, a pseudo-Riemannian $\Gtwosplit$-homogeneous space.
-As in \cite{Nie24, CT24, Eva24a}, a suitable Gauss map construction applied to $\nu$ recovers $f$.
-The $\sigma$-bundle conditions manifest geometrically in $\nu$, enabling the construction of the pencil $\mathcal{P}$.
-Indeed, the $\beta$-bundle condition guarantees that the first and third fundamental forms $\mathrm{I}, \tff$ of $\nu$ are non-vanishing, $\alpha$-bundle condition guarantees the second fundamental form $\sff$ of $\nu$ is non-vanishing.
+This construction is guided by \cite{Dav25}, where the same procedure is studied for maps $f:\tilde{\Sigma}\rightarrow \X$ that are not necessarily harmonic, but instead \emph{nearly geodesic}, and the pencil $\mathcal{P}_x$ is chosen to be the tangent pencil, namely $\mathcal{P}_x=df(\T_x\tilde{\Sigma})$.
+In the present case, we \emph{do not} use the tangent pencil, but instead modify it in Lie-theoretic fashion that happens to be very explicit in the present circumstances.
+Indeed, the pencil $\mathcal{P}$ we use is conveniently described in terms of an auxiliary $\rho$-equivariant map, namely a $J$-holomorphic curve $\nu:\tilde{\Sigma} \rightarrow \quadric$ to the almost-complex pseudosphere $\quadric$, a pseudo-Riemannian $\Gtwosplit$-homogeneous space.
+As in \cite{Nie24, CT24}, a suitable Gauss map construction applied to $\nu$ recovers $f$.
+The $\sigma$-bundle conditions manifest geometrically in $\nu$, enabling the construction of the pencil $\mathcal{P}$: the first and third fundamental forms $\mathrm{I}, \tff$ of $\nu$ are non-vanishing for $\beta$-bundles and the second fundamental form $\sff$ of $\nu$ is non-vanishing for $\alpha$-bundles.
 The pencils of interest, in each respective case, are then built out of these non-vanishing objects.